-Two glass floor walkways are open in Summer but closed the rest of the year for safety reasons.
-Spring is when you will experience the waterfalls at their most powerful, Fall offers beautiful Autumnal foliage and Winter is the time for snowshoeing!
+Two glass floor walkways are open in summer but remain closed the rest of the year for safety reasons.

 Regardless of which season you visit, you can expect spray from the waterfalls and a nice, easygoing walk through a postcard perfect gorge.

-Directions from Lake Placid to High Falls Gorge
+Use the interactive map above to see directions from Lake Placid to High Falls Gorge.